 He states that we will work everything out and that we can handle it but I have my doubts.
 I am Mom, they need me!

 But then I take a step back and think about… The Decisions We Make.

 Would I be having these same thoughts and feelings if I were the Dad?
 Perhaps…

 Do I not deserve to be my own person and nourish that which excites me?
 ABSOLUTELY!

 Can we handle it?
 I suppose…we have handled so many other things before.

-What is a mere thing of having three, or four, of us in college at the same time?
+What is a mere thing about having three, or four, of us in college at the same time?